hugemenace/resonate/docs/getting-started.md

 ## Script execution order

-Resonate needs to initialise `PooledAudioStreamPlayers` and search the node tree for every `SoundEventResource` available within `SoundBank` and `MusicBank` nodes during its own `_ready()` function.
+Resonate needs to initialise `PooledAudioStreamPlayers` and search the entire scene/node tree for every `SoundBank` and `MusicBank`.
+This process requires at least one game tick to complete.

-To immediately trigger sounds or music upon the launch of your runtime, you need to subscribe to the relevant `loaded` signal.
+Therefore, to immediately trigger sounds or music upon your game's launch, you need to subscribe to the relevant `loaded` signal.
 The following concepts apply to both the `SoundManager` and `MusicManager`:

 ```GDScript
 func _ready() -> void: